 About

-EWI is a wildlife investigation agency committed to the improvement of the conservation and welfare of endangered wildlife, and the upliftment of impoverished local communities throughout the world.
+Endangered Wildlife Investigations (EWI) is a wildlife investigation agency dedicated to improving the conservation and well-being of endangered wildlife while supporting the upliftment of impoverished local communities worldwide.

 Dr Adam Cruise has been a wildlife journalist for twenty years.
 Decades of reporting on global wildlife issues such as poaching, trade and trophy hunting led him to delve deeper into the mechanisms fuelling such issues.
 Cruise, together with various individuals and teams of experts, have uncovered and reported on topics from trophy hunting and poaching to the trade in endangered species from elephants to Coral reef fishes.
 Cruise has a PhD in Philosophy specialising in environmental ethics and has contributed to a number of international publications and documentaries.